oracle-livelabs/developer/python-and-database-scripting/lab-2-env-setup/env-setup-greenbutton.md

 In this lab, you will:

-*Note: This Livelab is using Cloud Shell, which has Python 3.9.20 preinstalled.*
+* Install Python 3, if not already installed. *Note: This Livelab is using Cloud Shell, which has Python 3.9.20 preinstalled.*
 * Connect to the Oracle Autonomous Database Serverless using the python-oracledb driver
 * Learn how to validate Python operations